Updated: Apr 4

 OOOFF.
 That was a sucker punch!
 Absolutely zero help.
 You should just quit reading now.
-ORRR, check out these examples from northeast Wyoming!
+ORRR, check out these examples from the zone of intergradation!
 They may just shed a little light on this pit of despair we have found ourselves in.

 Disclaimer: As an Amazon Affiliate, we earn from qualifying purchases.

 Be honest.
 If you saw the left bird in the first photo, with the black malar, fly by very quickly, would you consider it a Yellow-shafted Flicker?
 I would.
 Especially without photos!
 How do we know from these photos that it is an intergrade?
 Join me on a jaunt through our four points:

 Malar - Black